-To this end, Aviagen works in partnership with its distributors and customers to identify specific market requirements.
+To this end, Aviagen collaborates with its distributors and customers to identify specific market requirements.
 Constant improvement of existing commercial brands, the expansion of genetic pool diversity through acquisitions such as the Peterson Male line, and the meticulous evaluation and development of new lines, ensure Aviagen remains the supplier of choice to the global poultry industry.

 Investment for breast meat yield selection combines direct yield testing on the brothers and sisters of pedigree birds with performance measurement and farm selection information.
 In addition, continued development and use of non-intrusive ultrasound technology provides an accurate assessment of yield that can be carried out on a live bird.

 Aviagen is the only breeding company using multiple selection environments of the first class pedigree facilities together with commercial-like conditions to identify the birds with not only the best genetic performance, but also with the robust characteristics necessary to manage and succeed in more challenging environments.
-This dual selection program using state-of-the-art technology to measure physical competence robustness enhances livability traits in the birds.
+This dual selection program uses state-of-the-art technology to measure physical competence and robustness, enhancing livability traits in the birds.
 Aviagen selects using a targeted approach incorporating livability as well as key components affecting livability, such as leg strength and cardiopulmonary function.